 Welcome to the University of Reading.
 We hope that you enjoy your time here.
 Below you will find links to information and groups that we thought would be of interest to you.
-You can find other information by browsing the Student pages, browsing the International Students' FAQs, browsing the immigration and visa advice FAQs, contacting the International Student Adviser, contacting RUSU or contacting the Student Helpdesk.

 The following links will provide you with information and contacts who might help you feel more at home in Reading:

-- International student money matters - financial support and budgeting advice
+- Financial support and budgeting advice

 - Culture shock

 - University Jargonbuster - use this jargonbuster to help you decode unfamiliar words used at the University.

 - Creating Confidence (PDF - 1.05MB) - a British Council Guide on keeping safe whilst in the UK.